The ext3 file system is a version of the ext2 file system which

 Specifies the journaling mode for file data.
 Metadata is

 always journaled.
-To use modes other than ordered
+To use modes other than ordered on the

 root file system, pass the mode to the kernel as boot